RasaHQ/webkit-voice-demo/readme.md

 tools to Rasa.
 Note that these tools are experimental and that browser support will vary.

+Note that this demo was built with Rasa 2.2 in mind.
+Also note that Chrome currently uses Google's backend to parse your audio.
+This means that this demo will be sharing data to a 3rd party.

 ## How to Run

 To run this project locally you'll need to first install all